SMMT Events

 • Prof. David Keene BSc.
 CEng.
 FIET FRSA, Chief Executive Officer, Aurrigo

-Tickets for the SMMT Connected 2024 are available to purchase.
-SMMT Members will be eligible for one complimentary ticket per member organisation (subject to availability).
-For information about registration, exhibition and partnership packages, please contact Seventy Events team by email: connected@smmt.co.uk
+For information about future registration, exhibition and partnership packages, please contact Seventy Events team by email: connected@smmt.co.uk

 The UK is poised to benefit from a £66 billion annual economic uplift by 2040, according to a landmark new report.
 Connected and automated mobility: The UK economic and market opportunities sets out the extensive socio-economic benefits for Britain if connected and automated mobility (CAM) technology is adopted in a range of commercial applications, from self-driving cars and logistics vehicles to automated buses, taxis, shuttles and even tractors.